2. John Cook

 This past summer at Crater Lake, I created an evening campfire program on the impact of climate change on Crater Lake.
 This past September, the National Park Service invited me to attend the 2011 NASA ‘Earth to Sky’ conference in Washington D.C. on successfully communicating climate change with park visitors.

-Within the past month while currently living in St. Louis, Missouri for the winter, I co-founded Climate Reality St. Louis.
+Within the past month while currently living in St. Louis, Missouri for the winter, I co-founded Climate Reality St. Louis Meet Up group.
 This is a group of locals that meets regularly to discuss the impact and solutions to climate change in St. Louis.
 In early December, I attended the American Geophysical Union Conference in San Francisco where I got to meet and interact with America’s top climate scientists and communicators.

 In 2012, I hope to meet with professors at grad schools like Columbia, George Mason, and Colorado State to find a program that can really enable me to be a top climate change communicator.
 I also hope to give more speeches at Toastmasters and elsewhere about climate change.
 I also hope to return to Crater Lake to present my climate change evening program again and keep improving it.
 2012 is going to be an exciting year for me as I edge ever closer “finding that one thing and sticking with it” as a climate change communicator.